envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid type-checking (part 1)
+##### Are you avoiding type-checking in your code?
+(Part 1)

 Type checking in JavaScript often indicates a design that could be improved through better abstraction and consistent interfaces.
 Instead of checking types, design your objects to support a common interface.

 Key principles:
 - Use consistent interfaces across related objects